Introduction

 2: Meanwhile, toast the almonds and pine nuts in a dry pan until nutty brown.
 You can use the same dry pan to toast the coriander and fennel seeds until they spread a sweet aroma.
 Then, grind all these spices in a mixer.

 4: Heat oven to 180C/160C fan/gas 4.
-Now, take a pan and heat 2 tbsp oil to cook onion, leek, and chopped squash for at least 8-10 minutes until soft.
+Now, take a pan and heat 2 tbsp oil to cook onion, leek, and chopped cucurbit for at least 8-10 minutes until soft.
 Stir with garlic and cook for another minute.

 5: Place it in a roasting tin lined with parchment or oil and cook for about 1 hour.
-To check if the squash is cooked properly, insert the knife or little stick within, and it should come out clean.
+To check if the cucurbita is cooked properly, insert the knife or little stick within, and it should come out clean.
 After it’s cooked, mix the lemon juice, tahini, honey, and a drizzle of water to make a dressing over it.

 2 – Pineapple Curry & Thai Squash